 “Sly Cooper….
 I’ve finally found you….”

-Sandra finally managed to get Bentley and Murray off of her.
+Sandra finally managed to get Murray off of her after about seven minutes of rib crushing hugs.
 She dusted herself off, and then turned back to Bentley.

 “Now that you know where to find him, we can take the Time Machine back to ancient Egypt, find Sly, and bring him home.”